 Possession of a Master's Degree from an accredited School of Social Work and licensure as a Clinical Social Worker, Marriage and Family Therapist, or Professional Clinical Counselor in the State of California issued by the State Board of Behavioral Science Examiners (BBSE) Required Conditions of Employment:

 - The Health Department will conduct a thorough background and reference check process which includes a Department of Justice fingerprint check.

 - Possess and maintain a valid California Class C Driver's License with a satisfactory driving record or ability to provide suitable transportation approved by the appointing authority.

-- In accordance with HIPAA, incumbent must have applied for or have a National Provider Identifier (NPI)
+- In accordance with HIPPAA, incumbent must have applied for or have a National Provider Identifier (NPI).

-- Comply with California licensure requirements as outlined by the California Board of Behavioral Sciences.
+- Comply with the California licensure requirements as outlined by the California Board of Behavioral Sciences.